 If you need heavy coverage, Shah recommends using an oil-free primer and a silicone-based foundation and setting it with powder.
 “The silicone acts as a film on your skin preventing the foundation from seeping into your pores and sliding off your face in the heat.”

 From an aesthetic point of view, you’ll also want to set aside your winter foundation/tinted moisturizer/CC cream.
 “The average human’s skin can change many shades throughout the year depending on the amount of sun exposure,” says celebrity makeup artist and MODA brush expert Dominique Lerma.
 “Be sure to stock up on a warmer shade for your post-sunbathing glow.”

 You’ll also want to use a cream blush instead of a powder blush to get that dewy glow.
 “When it’s hotter outside, there is generally more sweat and oils on your skin causing powder blushes to cake up, but cream blushes will stay smooth and in place,” says Shah.

 So what beauty products should you keep?

-It’s important to chemically exfoliate your skin year-round and thanks to products like these pads from Dr. Dennis Gross, you can do so daily, even if you have sensitive skin.
-Regular exfoliation will not only help keep skin clear but younger-looking and will improve the absorption of all your other skin care products.
-That said, it can make skin more sensitive to the sun, which brings up a very important point: wear sunscreen — all day, every day!
+It’s important to chemically exfoliate your skin year-round and thanks to products like these pads from Dr. Dennis Gross, you can do so daily.
+Even if you have sensitive skin.
+Regular exfoliation will help keep skin clear and younger-looking.
+Plus, it will improve the absorption of all your other skin care products.
+That said, it can make skin more sensitive to the sun, which brings up a very important point: wear sunscreen all day, every day!